dolfin-adjoint/pyadjoint/docs/source/documentation/verification.rst

 So, what if the Taylor remainders are not correct?
-Such a situation could occur if the model manually modifies :py:class:`Function <fenics_adjoint.Function>` values, or if the model modifies the entries of assembled matrices and vectors, or if the model is not differentiable, or if there is a bug in fenics-adjoint. fenics-adjoint offers ways to pinpoint precisely where an error might lie; these are discussed in the :doc:`next section on debugging
+Such a situation could occur if the model manually modifies :py:class:`Function <fenics_adjoint.Function>` values, or if the model modifies the entries of assembled matrices and vectors, or if the model is not differentiable, or if there is a bug in dolfin-adjoint. dolfin-adjoint offers ways to pinpoint precisely where an error might lie; these are discussed in the :doc:`next section on debugging
 <debugging>`.